TurboVega/agon512k/README.md

 <br>
 <br>
 ## emdRC% - Repeat count parameter
-This parameter is a 24-bit repeate count that is required by some routines, as specified below.
+This parameter is a 24-bit repeat count that is required by some routines, as specified below.

 Usage: !emdRC% = <i>repeatcount</i>
 <br>